Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Numerical experiments on Time-Varying Max Cut

 \section{Numerical experiments on Time-Varying Max Cut}

 In this section, we compare the tracking of the trajectory of solutions to TV-SDP via Algorithm~\ref{alg: 1} with interior-point methods (IPMs) used to track the same trajectory by solving the problem at discrete time points.
 In our experiments, we used the implementation of the homogeneous and self-dual algorithm~\cite{Andersen2003, Freund2006} from the MOSEK Optimization Suite, version~9.3~\cite{MOSEK}.
-We show that the algorithm proposed in this paper performs better than repeated runs of IPM for time-invariant SDP in terms of accuracy and runtime.
+Furthermore, in order to provide a comparison with an alternative warm-start approach, we performed numerical experiments using the Splitting Conic Solver (SCS), version 3.2.2 \cite{scs}.
+This package implements the first-order method presented in \cite{Donoghue2021,Donoghue2016}, which uses an operator splitting method, the alternating directions method of multipliers, to solve the homogeneous self-dual embedding.
+We show the algorithm proposed in this paper can perform better, in terms of both accuracy and runtime, than repeated runs of IPM for time-invariant SDP and than the warm-started SCS.

 Given a weighted graph $\mathcal{G}=(V,E)$, the Max-Cut problem is a well-known problem in graph theory.
 There, we wish to find a binary partition of the vertices in $V$ (also known as a cut) of maximal weight.
 The weight of the cut is defined as the sum of the weights of the edges in $E$ connecting the two subsets of the partition.
 This problem can be formulated as the following quadratically-constrained quadratic problem